 Honeymoon Chocolates officially began in a dorm room kitchen when Co-Founders Cam and Haley first began making bean-to-bar craft chocolate as a hobby.
 Honeymoon was founded in 2016 and specializes in bean to bar craft chocolate sweetened solely with raw honey.
-Our first and foremost reason for making chocolate is to we address the decreasing supply of cacao and decline of honeybees worldwide.
+Our first and foremost reason for making chocolate is to address the decreasing supply of cacao and decline of honeybees worldwide.
 Secondary to us (but just as important) is to allow our consumers to remove refined sugar from their favorite foods.
 A few positives in using honey compared to traditional cane sugar include a roughly 1.5 time multiple in sweetness (which decrease overall caloric content by 20 calories for a 2.5 oz. bar), a lower glycemic index, and trace amounts of beneficial enzymes, amino acids, antioxidants, B vitamins, and minerals such as calcium, magnesium and potassium.
 Not only do we give a portion of our proceeds to support honeybee research, we also purchase directly from beekeepers which allows us to support apiarists.

-Via Interview with Fog City News
+Various Questions Via Interview with Fog City News

 Take a minute to explain the health benefits of honey (and detriments of cane sugar).